Variation under Domestication

 Some animals will not breed in confinement.
 This is generally due to vitiated instincts.

-In a few cases, very trifling changes will cause them to seed, such as adding a little more water at some particular period of growth.
+In a few cases, very trifling changes will cause them to seed, such as adding a little more water at some period of growth.

 Whereas, carnivorous birds, with the rarest exceptions, hardly ever lay fertile eggs.